WR3 | Syllabus

 1. Formal Research Essay

 You will write one formal research essay.
 The project will involve many of the core competencies we developed in the previous term including argumentation, critical thinking, close reading, synthesis, and theoretical analysis.
 You may write on any topic you wish, so long as it is a contribution to our course conversation and theme.
-For example, you may write a paper on ruin porn, but not on CTE in American football.
-The former is clearly relevant to the theme of apocalypticism; the latter is really concerning but has no relevance to our course focus.
 Please discuss your ideas with me before you get too far along.
 I am happy to meet with each of you to discuss ideas and help formulate a research plan.

 Essay requirements: